About

 Library

-Optical standardization across 400+ custom assets.
-Every icon in the system was rebuilt on a unified 24px master grid with consistent 2px stroke weight, organized into domain-specific sets for Core Components, Customer Tools, and Service Operations.
+Optical standardization across the full asset library.
+Every icon was rebuilt on a unified master grid with a consistent stroke weight.

 02Phase_Two